utvecklarlabbet/theme-example/README.md

 # theme-example

-An example theme using [gulp-tictail](https://github.com/tictail/gulp-tictail) and an opinionated workflow with SASS and CoffeeScript.
+An example theme using [gulp-tictail](https://github.com/tictail/gulp-tictail) and an opinionated workflow with SASS and es2015.

 * Local Tictail storefront
-* Builds SASS & CoffeeScript
+* Builds SASS & es2015
 * LiveReload

 We would suggest forking this repository and go from there.